ben-turner/node_redis/README.md

 `BATCH` commands are queued up until an `EXEC` is issued, and then all commands are run atomically by Redis.
 The interface in `node_redis` is to return an individual `Batch` object by calling `client.batch()`.
-The only difference between .batch and .multi is that no transaction is going to be used.
+The only difference between `.batch` and `.multi` is that no transaction will be used.
-Be aware that the errors are - just like in multi statements - in the result.
+Be aware that the errors are—just like in multi statements—in the result.
-Otherwise both, errors and results could be returned at the same time.
+Otherwise both errors and results could be returned at the same time.

 If you fire many commands at once this is going to boost the execution speed significantly compared to firing the same commands in a loop without waiting for the result!
 See the benchmarks for further comparison.
 Please remember that all commands are kept in memory until they are fired.

-## Monitor mode
+## Monitor Mode

 Redis supports the `MONITOR` command, which lets you see all commands received by the Redis server across all client connections, including from other client